dan-nagle/h2m/README.txt

 website as a binary release.
 The script does not provide an option to do this, but it is not too difficult to do by hand.

-11. If linker warnings regarding visiblitity settings are seen (this sometimes happens when building LLVM, Clang, and h2m with GCC) h2m may run perfectly normally.
+11. If linker warnings regarding visibility settings are seen (this sometimes happens when building LLVM, Clang, and h2m with GCC) h2m may run perfectly normally.
 If it does not, you may need to override the compiler flags.
 This can be done by running CMake, providing all